 En-route to Deerness we stopped to see ‘The Viking’ at the beach near Burray Village.
 We found him leaning at a jaunty angle, giving him a menacing, war like quality.

-Not long into our walk at Deerness we reach The Gloup, an alarming, gaping hole in the ground.
+Not long into our walk at Deerness we reach The Gloup, which is an alarming, gaping hole in the ground.
 Peering inside the collapsed sea cave made my head spin.
 Mr G loved it.

 Although Mr G had chosen the walk I’d been enticed there by the Brough of Deerness where the ruins of a Viking settlement stand.
 It was a gorgeous walk – there wasn’t another soul around, the sky was blue and it was unseasonably warm for March.
 I was also getting another history fix, what could be better?